 Additionally, studies have shown that CBD is not addictive: a 2017 report from the World Health Organization concluded that CBD “exhibits no effects indicative of any abuse or dependence potential.”

-To bring some order to the CBD oil confusion, it’s important to understand that there are a few types of CBD extraction and all could be applied to all cannabis varieties: full spectrum CBD, broad spectrum CBD and isolate CBD.
+To bring some order to the CBD oil confusion, it’s important to understand that there are a few types of CBD extraction and all could be applied to all cannabis varieties: full-spectrum CBD, broad-spectrum CBD and isolate CBD.
 We’ll also go over the major CBD oil benefits

 Full Spectrum CBD Oil